 Water is very important after this service.
-Please refer to watering instruction on our Lawn Maintenance page.
+Please refer to watering instructions on our Lawn Maintenance page.
 Scroll past watering instruction and also look at heat stress.
-If you had those problems in the summer, you will have similar problems when it comes to watering seed in, look at pictures below.
-After 5 weeks from seeding and the lawn looks like below, there is a water issue.
+If you had those problems in the summer, you will have similar problems when it comes to watering seed in, look at the pictures below.
+After 5 weeks from seeding and the lawn looks like that, there is a water issue.

 This is seed only growing in the aeration holes, which tends to come up a week early then the rest of the seed that lands around the holes.
 The seed outside the holes must be watered in before it starts growing, yielding results a little bit slower.
 If the seed dries out during the germination process, it may never grow.
 While slice seeding, or power seeding, could help with this problem, it’s just not economical.
 Slice seeding must be done in 2 different directions, it’s very time consuming and usually, triple the price!